harzulu/mr-robogers/README.md

 Expect(makeArray(10).toEqual[0,"beep!","boop!","won't you be my neighbor?",4,5,6,7,8,9,10]);

 Describe: allBeeps()
-Test: "It should change all numbers with the number 1 to "beep!""
-Expect(makeArray(10).toEqual[0,"beep!","boop!","won't you be my neighbor?",4,5,6,7,8,9,"beep!"]);
+Test: "It should change all numbers with the numbers 1,2 and 3 to the strings" Expect(makeArray(10).toEqual[0,"beep!","boop!","won't you be my neighbor?",4,5,6,7,8,9,"beep!"]);

 ## Technology Used